Uwajima Taimeshi (宇和島鯛めし)

 Uwajima Taimeshi 宇和島鯛めし

 Taimeshi refers to the whole sea bream cooked in rice.
-Compared to the taimeshi in Chuyo and Touyo which is prepared by cooking rice and snapper together, Uwajima Taimeshi is made with marinated fresh row Tai (snapper) and sauce on the top of hot rice.
-The snapper is pre-baked to remove the odor and give it a savory flavor, and soy sauce, salt, sake, mirin, and kelp stock are used to season the cooked rice.
-Earthenware pots are often used to cook rice.
-When it is all cooked, it is recommended to remove the bones from the meat and by setting it aside first to have good quality meat.
+Compared to the taimeshi in Chuyo and Touyo which cooks rice and snapper together, Uwajima Taimeshi places marinated fresh raw Tai (snapper) and sauce on top of hot rice.
+Chefs pre-bake the snapper to remove the odor and give it a savory flavor.
+They use soy sauce, salt, sake, mirin, and kelp stock to season the cooked rice.
+Cooks often use earthenware pots to cook rice.
+When it finishes cooking, we recommend removing the bones from the meat and setting it aside first to get good quality meat.
 The condiments include tree buds and needle ginger.
 It is also delicious as a sea bream chazuke with hot tea.
-Uwajima Taimeshi was mainly composed of soy sauce to raw eggs, sesame seeds, chopped green onions.
-Also, there are some examples of rice with seasoned sea bream soboro and rice with sashimi of sea bream.

 The Uniqueness of Uwajima Taimeshi